 Strategies for Effective Crisis Communication

-Successful crisis communication requires a combination of preparation, responsiveness, and authenticity.
-Key strategies include:
+Successful crisis communication combines preparation, responsiveness, and authenticity.
+Six operating strategies:

 Speed and Transparency.
-The first 24 hours of a crisis are critical.
-Companies must acknowledge the situation publicly and provide as much information as possible.
-Delays can lead to misinformation and further harm.
+The first 24 hours are decisive.
+Acknowledge the situation publicly and provide as much information as counsel permits.
+Delays create the information vacuum that misinformation fills.

 Firm-Side Citation Awareness.
 If outside counsel becomes necessary, the firms the AI engines surface most consistently are Edelman, Joele Frank, Sitrick, Brunswick, and Sard Verbinnen on the general crisis prompts; APCO and Brunswick on regulatory; Levick and Goldin Solutions on litigation PR; Ruder Finn on healthcare crisis.
 Specialty depth beats network scale in the corpus.